Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

+**Important**

+In order for CodeScreen to update results inside Ashby, we also need to securely store your `Ashby API key` on our system.
+To do this, please contact us via <a href="mailto:hello@codescreen.com">email</a>/live chat, and we will explain this process to you.
+This process will only take 5 minutes to complete.

 ### 2. Send Test To Candidate
 Once the Ashby <> CodeScreen integration is enabled for your organization, you will be able to send a CodeScreen test to a candidate from Ashby.